Himalayan Yoga Academy

 MEANING:

-The Nath tradition has many sub-sects, but they all accept Aadinath Shiva, Matsyendra and Goraksha as their founders.
+The Nath tradition has many sub-sects, but they all accept Aadinath Shiva, Matsyendra, and Gorakh as their founders.
 The Natha Sampradaya, or the “Tradition of the Natha Gurus,” is based on a lineage of spiritual masters who are worshiped both collectively and individually.

-The Sampradaya of Mahayogi Gorakshanath is an ancient authentic Yogic Tradition.
-It was Guru Gorakshanath who has founded this Tradition.
+The Sampradaya of Mahayogi Gorakhnath is an ancient authentic Yogic Tradition.
+It was Guru Gorakhnath who founded this Tradition.
 He is regarded by Aadinaatha Shiva.
-Mahayogi Gorakshanath has established and developed yoga which is being practiced nowadays all over the world.
-Many scientists determine the period of formation of the Tradition from 5th to 12th century A.D,; but as a rule all dates are quite contradictory.
-Gorakshanath and other great Yogis are honoured by Nathas as spiritual Masters with realized kaya-siddhi and attained immortality.
+Mahayogi Gorakhnath has established and developed yoga which is being practiced nowadays all over the world.
+Many scientists determine the period of formation of the Tradition from the 5th to 12th century A.D; but as a rule, all dates are quite contradictory.
+Gorakhnath and other great Yogis are honored by Nathas as spiritual Masters with realized kaya-siddhi and attained immortality.

-Gorakshanath has written about fifty texts on philosophy, metaphysical aspects of Yoga and various methods of Yoga-sadhana.
-He has founded the order of Kanphataa Yogis.
+Gorakhnath has written about fifty texts on philosophy, metaphysical aspects of Yoga, and various methods of Yoga-sadhana.
+He founded the order of Kanphataa Yogis.
 The Kanphataa yogis’ distinctive attribute is big earrings in the ears, symbolizing solar and lunar energy.
-Natha Yogis have another characteristic feature which is Nadi (ritual whistle), that yogis carry on a black woolen cord (Janeu).
-This symbol is related to Nada-anusandhana practice, which is intended for working with sound vibration.
+Natha Yogis have another characteristic feature which is the Nadi (ritual whistle), which yogis carry on a black woolen cord (Janeu).
+This symbol is related to the Nada-anusandhana practice, which is intended for working with sound vibration.
 The Janeu cord is associated with Ida and Pingala channels.
-Some treatises on Yoga and Tantra which are traditionally attributed to Mahayogi Gorakhshanath.
+Some treatises on Yoga and Tantra are traditionally attributed to Mahayogi Gorakhnath.

 MEANING OF TIME IN NATHA TRADITION

-The Nathas are believed to be the descendants of earlier cults including the Pashupatas, Kapalikas and Siddhas.
-They were also intimately connected with the alchemical tradition of Rasayana.
-There is much more information on this site about the Natha tradition.
+The Nathas are believed to descend from earlier cults, including the Pashupatas, Kapalikas, and Siddhas.
+They were closely connected with the alchemical tradition of Rasayana.
+This site provides extensive information about the Natha tradition.

 NINE NAATHS: NAVNATH SAMPRADAYA

-The Navnath (Sanskrit: नवनाथ), also spelt as Navanatha and Nau Nath, are the nine saints, Masters or Naths on whom the Navnath Sampradaya, the lineage of the nine gurus is based.
+The Navnath (Sanskrit: नवनाथ), also spelled as Navanatha and Nau Nath, are the nine saints, Masters, or Naths on whom the Navnath Sampradaya, the lineage of the nine gurus is based.
 They are worshipped collectively as well as individually.
 The nine gurus, collectively known as Navnaths, are considered representative of great teachers in this tradition or parampara:

 NATH YOGA SAMPRADAYA -BOOKS

-Maha sidha Matsyendranath -Tāntric art of Orissa –book
+12. Maha Siddha Matsyendranath -Tāntric art of Orissa –book

 INITIATION

 National Yoga Day is celebrated every year on the day of Maghe Sankranti (Magh-1), following a Cabinet decision on 28, Shrawan, 2072 (13 August 2015).
-The National Day of Yoga has been being marked by organizing a rally and finally big gathering at National Academy or different venues decided by Cabinet of Nepal.
-The credit of the initiation of National Day of Yoga and also the programme of every Year goes to Former Minister of Education, Science and Education Giriraj Mani Pokhrel.
+The National Day of Yoga has been marked by organizing a rally and finally, a big gathering at the National Academy of different venues decided by the Cabinet of Nepal.
+The credit for the initiation of the National Day of Yoga and also the program of every Year goes to Former Minister of Education, Science and Education Giriraj Mani Pokhrel.
 Every Year Magha 1st, we celebrate National Yoga Day with the different programs of meeting and practice as well.
-Discourses and discussion on Yoga would be organized to observe the Day.
+Discourses and discussions on Yoga would be organized to observe the Day.

 Introduction

-Yoga is an ancient science obtained throughout the physical, mental and spiritual practices developed by Lord Shiva and promoted by different sages and seers.
+Yoga is an ancient science obtained through, the physical, mental and spiritual practices developed by Lord Shiva and promoted by different sages and seers.
 Later the practice was followed by other religious gurus and leaders.
-People have been practicing Yoga formally, informally and non-formally since thousands of Years.
-It was originated in Himvat Kshetra (Himalayan Areas) around the country of Himalayas, Nepal.
+People have been practicing Yoga formally, informally, and non-formally for thousands of years.
+It originated in Himvat Kshetra (Himalayan Areas) around the country of Himalayas, Nepal.

-According to Sanskrit literature, the literal meaning of Yog or Yoga is ‘to join’ or ‘unite’, which symbolises the union of body, energy, mind and consciousness.
-Last year’s yoga day was celebrated with theme ‘National Unity: Relevance of Yoga’.
+According to Sanskrit literature, the literal meaning of Yog or Yoga is ‘to join’ or ‘unite’, which symbolizes the union of body, energy, mind, and consciousness.
+Last year’s yoga day was celebrated with the theme ‘National Unity: Relevance of Yoga’.

 Development

-Though yoga is getting popularity all over the world and promoted everywhere and also every nook & corner of the Country through public efforts.
-Tribhuvan University, the first University in Nepal has already started the Academic course of Post Graduate Diploma in Yoga Science since 2019 and recently passed the Master Degree Course in 2020 as well.
-The government is preparing to include Yoga in school education and has already developed its curriculum in classes of 9, 10, 11, and 12.
+Yoga is gaining popularity all over the world and is promoted everywhere and also every nook & corner of the Country through public efforts.
+Tribhuvan University, the first University in Nepal has already started the Academic course of Post Graduate Diploma in Yoga Science in 2019 and recently passed the Master Degree Course in 2020 as well.
+The government is preparing to include Yoga in school education and has already developed its curriculum in classes 9, 10, 11, and 12.

 Every Year, the MoEST has been corresponding with all the 753 local levels and the 77 District Coordination Committee through the Ministry of Federal Affairs and General Administration to celebrate the Day with special programs.
-The Yoga Day has been observed in the country to raise awareness on the aesthetic discipline as Yoga and to encourage people to practice it regularly in their daily lives.
+Yoga Day has been observed in the country to raise awareness of the aesthetic discipline of Yoga and to encourage people to practice it regularly in their daily lives.

 Role of Institutions & Yogins